Pinetree Square Shopping Center has a total of 18 offices and shops. The owner wanted to have the work done without disturbance to her tenants.

 This last photo shows the hydraulic equipment removed and the pier installed.

 Piers are built un-leveled with small wood shims that compress over time.

 Block Piers Built the Right Way!

 Block piers are built level with steel plates (not wood) to transfer the weight of the structure to the supporting new footing.
 The new block piers & girder beams restored the interior floor back to level conditions.

 In both of these examples, the customers were experiencing serious sinking of the structures, resulting in cracked brickwork and misalignment of the windows.
 In both examples, push piers were installed deep under the foundation’s sub-stratum.

 Steel pier brackets were put in place and then hydraulically lifted to close and maintain the gap.
 Cleanup masonry work was performed to even out the brickwork.

 This chimney in Arlington, Virginia was leaning away from the wall 2”.
 We installed two Steel Push Piers 25 feet deep and lifted it back to the wall.

-This customer's home foundation was settling causing a gap in the corner foundation shown at far left and misaligning his doors and windows.
+This customer’s home foundation was settling causing a gap in the corner foundation shown on the far left and misaligning his doors and windows.

 The last photo above and the far left one in this section shows the installation of a helical pier drilled down to the sub-stratum of the home’s foundation.
 The next two photos demonstrate the installation of the jacking bracket to the top of the helical pier.